 Hooray for enriching educational experiences, and providers like my mom who continue to ready our littles for success with love and attentive care.

-Did you enjoy 15 Questions to Ask Your Daycare Provider?
+Did you enjoy our Tips and Advice from a 30 year preschool teacher?
 Leave a comment below!
 Also be sure to check out our post 7 Tips for Returning to Work After Baby and how to survive your first week back!